jsonmaur/phoenix-turnstile/README.md

 When testing forms that use Turnstile verification, you may or may not want to call the live API.

 Although we use the test keys by default, you should consider using mocks during testing.
 An excellent library to consider is [mox](https://github.com/dashbitco/mox).
-Phoenix Turnstile exposes a behaviour that you can use to make writing your tests much easier.
+Phoenix Turnstile exposes [`Turnstile.Behavior`](Turnstile.Behaviour.html) which makes writing tests much easier.

 To start using Mox with Phoenix Turnstile, add this to your `test/test_helper.ex`: